lhcb/impactkit-proceedings/contrib-02-lhcb-openstack/Readme.md

  * No super user access.
 This makes it hard to install new software.
  * Shared resources with other users.
 Others might start resource-hungry processes on the same machine, therefore extending execution time and making it unpredicatable.

 Using a virtual machine on [`openstack.cern.ch`](https://openstack.cern.ch) solves these issues.
-It is possible to disposition a machine with up to 10 vCPUs and up to 20 GB memory.
-While vCPUs are not the same as actual, physical CPUs, this comes with with a significant improvement in performance and performance reliablity.
+It is possible to provision a machine with up to 10 vCPUs and up to 20 GB memory.
+(There are user quotas on total the number of instances, RAM and vCPUs used.)
+While  vCPUs are not the same as physical CPUs, using a virtual machine comes with with a significant improvement in performance and performance reliablity.
+There are no limits on time or memory for running processes.
-However, the default VM images do not have the LHCb Software Environment installed, nor do they have access to AFS.

-This tutorial shows how one can easily deploy a machine on Openstack which offers the LHCb software environment and AFS access, using the CernVM virtual machine image.
+This tutorial shows how one can easily deploy a machine on Openstack which offers the LHCb software environment and AFS access, using the CernVM virtual machine image.You will be able to deploy a powerful machine on openstack, run LHCb Software there while enjoying full super user access and access to AFS.
+You can take snapshots of your machines and if all goes awry, you can choose the nuclear option on your machine - and set up a new one.

 This can be done using the command line only.
 No step in the tutorial requires any GUI interaction.

-You can now deploy a powerful machine on openstack, run LHCb Software there while enjoying full super user access and access to AFS.
-You can take snapshots of your machines and if all goes awry, you can choose the nuclear option on your machine - and set up a new one.

-Especially useful for:
-  * Continous integration tests (CI)
-  * Profiling your algorithms.
+Here is what we will do:
+ * Register with openstack and set up the necessary authentication.
+ * Make sure that a special CernVM virtual machine image is avaiable.
+ * Start the CernVM virtual machine with special start parameters that configure our environment.
+ * Log in to change the password and authenticate for AFS access.